 - Fixed Income: These refer to bonds.

-- Cash: These refer to savings.
+- Cash: This refers to savings.

 Besides these, no other fees or hidden trading charges will be charged to your account.
 It is safe to say that Questwealth Portfolios fees are low compared to the fees of other Robo-advisors in Canada.

-How to Open Questwealth Portfolio Account?
+How to Open Questwealth Portfolio Account

-- Visit the Questwealth Portfolios sign-up page and fill the boxes.
+- Visit the Questwealth Portfolios Page

 - Choose your account type.